vinfinity7/Bounty-For-YOU/README.md

 ## 🌐 Embracing Open Source Fun

 I'm here to introduce you to open source organizations that make coding exciting.
-This isn't about corporate jargon; it's about the joy of coding, teamwork, and a sprinkle of whimsy.
+This isn't about corporate jargon; it's about the joy of coding, teamwork, and a sprinkle of whimsy (not whiskey xD).

 ## 🪄 The Magic of Open Source